JulyOT/JulyOT/docs/blog/2022-07-15-nanoframework-networking-azure.md

 Worth noting that the JSON content above it's presented as a simple string to simplify the code.
 There is a [json library](https://github.com/nanoframework/nanoFramework.Json) available to help with serializing and deserializing from/to C# classes, even the most complex ones.

-Again, note the call to `response.EnsureSuccessStatusCode();` to make sure the HTTP request was successfully performed.
+Note the call to `response.EnsureSuccessStatusCode();` to make sure the HTTP request was successfully performed.

 ### Download binary content to a file

-Using `HttpClient` makes it easy to deal with binary content too.
-Here's an example of how to download a file from a webserver.
+Using `HttpClient` makes it easy to deal with binary content.
+The following is an example of how to download a file from a web server.

 ```csharp
 HttpResponseMessage response = _httpClient.Get("https://storage-on-the-cloud.net/file-with-binary-content");